-I am a Research Fellow with the NIHR Applied Research Collaboration (ARC) North East and North Cumbria based at the Helen McArdle Nursing and Care Research Institute.
-My research is aligned with the Multimorbidity, Ageing and Frailty theme within the ARC.
+I am a Research Fellow at the Helen McArdle Nursing and Care Research Institute.
+My research centres around ageing, with a particular focus on dementia.

 I graduated with a BSc (Hons) in Psychology from the University of Nottingham in 2009.
 My PhD focused on understanding perspectives and knowledge of cognitive impairment in later life across a range of populations.
 I am a Chartered Psychologist with the British Psychological Society.

 I am passionate about understanding the lived experiences of older adults facing a range of conditions, particularly those living with dementia and their families, and exploring ways to enhance the care and support available to these individuals.
-My work over the last decade has focused extensively on improving the quality of life for people living with cognitive impairment and dementia, and exploring what people know and understand about cognitive impairment.
+My work over the last decade has focused extensively on improving the quality of life for people living with cognitive impairment and dementia and their families, and exploring what people know and understand about cognitive impairment.

 I have a keen interest in the health and social care system and workforce and believe that improving training and conditions for staff is key to ensuring that the workforce are able to continue to deliver outstanding care and to maintain their own wellbeing in what can often be a challenging and stressful work environment.